 Rice & Beans Challenge 2014

 Solid Rock International is inviting everyone to participate in our third annual Rice & Beans Challenge.
-We will commit to eating rice and beans for seven days in effort to raise money for the Child Nutrition Program, as well as experience a small taste of poverty.
+We will commit to eating rice and beans for seven days in an effort to raise money for the Child Nutrition Program, as well as experience a small taste of poverty.

 We invite everyone, young and old, to consider taking part in this challenge.
 Friends, families, church groups, youth groups, co-workers, and strangers – help us spread the word!

 In your own home!
 Join in with other Solid Rock supporters who choose to dine-in and eat rice and beans in an effort to provide for and better understand the life of those who eat that way every day.

 Let’s talk about details.
 Eating rice and beans is cheap, $1.50/ day-per-person-cheap.
 This price includes all oil, seasonings, and small amount of vegetables needed to prepare two average sized meals of rice and beans, as well as one piece of plain bread for breakfast.
 Many women with children in the Child Nutrition Program do not have enough money to purchase delicacies such as meat, so eating this way for seven days will cost you a grand total of $10.50.
 To calculate your donation to the Child Nutrition Program at the end of the challenge, subtract the $10.50 from your average weekly individual food cost.
 The money you save will go to support the malnourished infants and children in our life-saving program.